Albert-Gao/world-cities-mongodb/README.md

 ## Why use

+ - Language agnostic since it's not a lib.
+Consume the result database using any language you like.
  - No other 3rd party libs but `pymongo`
  - `python main.py` to generate the database from source data
  - `python update.py` to update the source data from GeoNames